Table of contents

 Several years ago, working remotely or working from home gave off a mysterious and somewhat unknown vibe, both for employers and employees.

-Now, as remote work gains momentum and becomes more certain to be the ‘future of work,’ feeling included for a shared sense of shared challenges (and successes) is what’s shared by people who work remotely, work from home or work from anywhere they like.
+Now, as remote work gains momentum and is 100% certain to be the ‘future of work,’ feeling included for a shared sense of shared challenges (and successes) is what’s shared by people who work remotely, work from home or work from anywhere they like.